malikoyv/ConsoleSudoku/README.md

 # Console Sudoku
-The project was made for needs of my university.
+The project was made for the needs of my university.
 ## Instruction:
 1. Install main.cpp
 2. Open this file in your IDE.
-3. Run this program using external terminal.
+3. Run this program using an external terminal.
 4. Play sudoku!
-## Thank's for downloading!
+## Thanks for downloading!